autonomousvision/lead/README.md

 ## Main Features

 LEAD is a model-agnostic entry point to end-to-end driving research in the CARLA simulator.
-It is built to make working with many parallel long-running experiments manageable, whether you are iterating on the model or data.
+It supports concurrent execution and evaluation of long-horizon CARLA experiments across multiple axes, including experimental configurations, seeds, routes, and benchmarks.

+Concretely, LEAD provides:
 - **Lean pipeline**: Pure PyTorch with minimal dependencies and lightweight implementation.
 - **Cross-dataset training**: Training and evaluation support for NAVSIM and Waymo datasets, with optional co-training on synthetic CARLA data.
 - **Data-centric infrastructure**: